Ngaere: Attractions

-"Ngaere Gardens", which once hosted a menagerie of exotic animals, was a popular picnic spot for early 20th century families.
+Ngaere Gardens, which once hosted a menagerie of exotic animals, was a popular picnic spot for early 20th century families.
 Several attempts at resurrecting the gardens have been to no avail.
 The gardens have now been cleared, and all that remains now is the large lake, and a number of mature exotic trees.

 Another well-known landmark is the Ngaere dairy factory, founded in 1914.
 It produced its own brand of cheese called "Triumph".
 The Ngaere factory closed in 1973, after the Ngaere dairy cooperative merged into the Taranaki dairy cooperative.
 Since its closure, the factory has been put to many uses - as a clothing factory, an indoor cricket arena, a rave dance hall, and currently a saw mill.

-Ngaere formerly had a service station, which closed in the 1990s.
+Ngaere had a service station, which closed in the 1990s.
 The building has been put to a variety of uses, including as a brewery and a health shop.
 It is currently a motorcycle repair shop.
 "Fred's Place" is well known for its antiques.